danbrakeley/p4harmonize/README.md

 ## Important Updates

 - As of v0.5.0, bash will no longer be required to run p4harmonize on Windows.
+- Also, the output now uses colors to much better effect (see example image below).

 ## Overview